MewX/computer-vision-assignments/assignment3/readme.txt

 Now you can run the shell scripts (usage can be found in the head of scripts).

+P.S. benchmark_solution.py is the benchmark programs;
-P.S. parse_data_set.py is used for generating essential training information from flicker8k.
+P.S.2. parse_data_set.py is used for generating essential training information from flicker8k.
 After training, you can have your own model.